The State of Missouri recognizes local school district with “Purple Star Designation”

 Carl Junction is one of the recipients of this year’s Purple Star Designation.

-It comes from the Department of Education and Secondary Education, and recognizes the demonstration of quote: “A major commitment to students and families connected to our nation’s military.”
+It comes from the Department of Elementary and Secondary Education, and recognizes the demonstration of quote: “A major commitment to students and families connected to our nation’s military.”

 That includes training for teachers and staff every year to make sure they’re aware of resources available to help military-connected kids.